I love cooking. But I like to do it at my own pace.

-When it comes to collections, providers who focus on making repayments as easy as possible for their customers will be rewarded with loyalty.
-Collections need to engage with the customer on their terms, and empower them to drive their own repayment plan, so they feel part of the solution, not the problem.
+When it comes to debt recovery solutions, providers who focus on making repayments as easy as possible for their customers will be rewarded with loyalty.
+Debt collection companies need to engage with the customer on their terms, and empower them to drive their own repayment plan, so they feel part of the solution, not the problem.
 Nobody likes to be on the receiving end of a debt collection call, so BNPL providers must explore non-intrusive and supportive ways of engaging with customers who fall short on payments.
 How we handle someone when they’re down has a big impact on how they feel about our brand in the future, and speaks volumes about the kind of citizens that we are.

-By managing the process with tact and sensitivity, collections can deliver ‘win win’ results for both customers and providers.
-Within three months, we helped a leading BNPL provider to outperform their competitors, to generate $3.6 million in collections, and to reduce their cost of collection by 20 percent.
-Most importantly, customer satisfaction surveys revealed overwhelming approval of their empathetic approach to debt collection.
+By managing the process with tact and sensitivity, debt collection companies can deliver ‘win win’ results for both customers and providers.
+Within three months, we helped a leading BNPL provider to outperform their competitors, to generate $3.6 million in debt collections, and to reduce their cost of collection by 20 percent.
+Most importantly, customer satisfaction surveys revealed overwhelming approval of their empathetic approach to debt collection and recovery.

 I’ve said it before, I’ll say it again.
 Empathy is everything when it comes to debt collection.